 A driver who fails to stop for a red light and hits the side of another vehicle is another common scenario where it’s easier to know who caused the accident.
 It’s apparent by the damage to the front of the at-fault driver’s vehicle and the driver’s side door of the non-negligent party in the accident.

 When one driver is moving forward in a straight line and another driver makes a sudden left turn in front of him or her, the natural reaction is to swerve to avoid a crash.
 If this occurs, the damage would appear on the left front side and indicate that the non-responsible driver tried to avoid a crash.
-Additionally, the other vehicle will have damage on the right corner.
+Additionally, the other vehicle will have damage to the right corner.

 When one car broadsides another, which means that it struck the middle of the car on either the driver or passenger side, the damage is typically obvious.
 The fact that it’s not on the right bumper proves that one driver was not paying attention when backing into or striking another vehicle on either side.